josephluck/stately/README.md

 - Subscription-based API for becoming notified of state updates
 - Comes with React Hooks bindings out of the box

+See the accompanying blog post for more information on how Stately came to be: https://josephluck.co.uk/blog/simple-state-management/

 # Installation

 With yarn: